All Episodes

 Because, you know, fundamentally Democrats at their core, true Democrats are good, hardworking people.

-Like like the Democratic Party, right?
+Like the Democratic Party, right?

 Like if you think about the JFK.

-I call it the American left versus the political left.
+Yeah, I call it the American left versus the political left.

 They're two different things.

-If that's not your North Compass, that medical doctor is gonna tell you that, and and you're gonna be like, oh man, I better get my life insurance ready.
+If that's not your North Compass, that medical doctor is going to tell you that.

-I'm you know, I'm transitioning right now, things are over.
+I'm, you know, I'm transitioning right now.

 Well, the media, the mainstream media has done the same thing.

-They have that social authority where they just like naturally folks are just like blind zombies, and you saw it with the first time in and really in our lives, Chase, and in many people's lives, where like somebody could tell you to put a jock strap on your face, people would actually do it, and then they're only once shame on you.
+And you saw it with the first time and really in our lives, Chase, and many people's lives, where like somebody could tell you to put a jock strap on your face.

-And and like the idea that sitting and standing are the difference between living and dying when you're walking to a table, like they led a lot of the population of this country to believe that.
+And like the idea that sitting and standing are the difference between living and dying when you're walking to a table, like they led a lot of the population of this country to believe that.

 And then he really worked on my heart.